TeoNikolov/wasp-ss-assignment/docs/tutorial.md

     </div>

+??? example "Interactive Viewer (click to show)"

+    We developed an *Unreal Engine* project where you cana preview the available avatars and scenes.
+The project is a `.zip` file hosted [here](https://drive.google.com/file/d/1gM-d5Gd70bNS5BvRB4zzYu_EZy_vVHtA/view).

+    !!! warning "Compatibility"
-There is also an Unreal Engine Project with the avatars [here](https://drive.google.com/file/d/1gM-d5Gd70bNS5BvRB4zzYu_EZy_vVHtA/view).
-Note that this software is experimental and may not run on your machine if you are not on Windows or have little RAM / weak GPU.
+        The software is experimental and may not run on your machine if your computer has:
+            - OS different from Windows
+            - low RAM capacity
+            - weak GPU

 ---